bixiangpeng/HiSIF-DTA/README.md

           └── experimental_results.ipynb      - A notebook indicating the prediction results of our models and other baseline models.
    ```
 * ### Data preparation
-  There are three benchmark datasets were adopted in this project, including two DTA datasets (`davis and kiba`) and a CPI dataset (`Human`).
+  There are three benchmark datasets were adopted in this project, including two DTA datasets (`Davis and KIBA`) and a CPI dataset (`Human`).

    1. __Download processed data__

       The data file (`data.zip`) of these three datasets can be downloaded from this [link](https://drive.google.com/file/d/13FzDDY1edFXRtJy7VEik8EZ2xMG5jbsk/view?usp=drive_link).
 Uncompress this file to get a 'data' folder containing all the original data and processed data.
-      Replace the original 'data' folder by this new folder.
+      Replacing the original 'data' folder by this new folder and then you can re-train or test our proposed model on Davis, KIBA or Human.

       For clarity, the content architecture of `data` directory is described as follows: